janoskaz/git_repository_users_mining/README.md

 - fill_database.rb : crawl github and store information in the database
 - mine_information.rb : perform simple analysis and generate some charts
-    - one file with maps (using google map charts) is generated. two maps are included: map of states and map of cities with numbers of github users
+    - one file with maps (using google map charts) is generated. two maps are included: map of states and map of cities with numbers of github users cities are clustered, if closer than 100 km, such cluster is called Area (see example: New York Area vs. Austin).
     - one file with word clouds is generates. one word cloud shows most frequent words in user bio description, second word cloud shows most frequent words in commits
     - two html files in directory high_chart are generated - graph of number of registered users in time, and graph of languages used in repos
 - create_gexf_file.rb : find users, who frequently collaborate and vizualize them using sigma_js